folio-org/stripes/doc/dev-guide.md

 * `setBindings` -- a function by which client code can change the prevailing key bindings: `stripes.setLocale(someObject)`.
 This is provided for the use of key-bindings editors such as the one provided in the **Key bindings** settings of the `ui-organization` module.

+* `setToken` -- a function by which client code can change the authentication token used in communication with Okapi.
+This can be used to implement single-sign-on (SSO).

 * <a name="actionNames">`actionNames`</a> -- an aggregated list of all the action names declared by the loaded modules.
 This is of use to key-bindings editors which need to know what actions to define key-combinations for.

 * `plugins` -- an indication of which plugins are preferred for each plugin type.
 Represented as a map from plugin-type to the module name of the preferred implementation. **Application code should not need to consult this: it is used by the `<Pluggable>` component.**